 A bone-in Rib Steak is without a doubt the King of Grilling Steaks and if you select the right one, you can grill the perfect steak every time, guaranteed!

-When shopping for the best steak ask your butcher for cuts at least 1" thick and look for meat with a lot of marbling or fatty streaks throughout.
+When shopping for the best steak ask your butcher for cuts at least 1" thick and look for meat with a lot of marbling or thin ribbons of fatty streaks throughout.

 It's those fatty streaks that really adds the flavor to the meat and helps keep it juicy while grilling.

 A grilling steak like the Rib with the bone-in also helps keep the meat juicy and flavorful and less prone to drying out like other cuts like strip loin.